 - referring the matter to a specialist debt recovery team within the bank

-- employing an external debt collection agency to act on the bank’s behalf
+- employing an external debt collection agency to act on its behalf

-- seeking a judgment from the courts to enforce the debt.
+- seeking judgment from the courts to enforce the debt.

 We may ask a bank to suspend debt recovery action if the following apply:

-We give priority to such cases and will usually agree to a bank’s request to fast-track an investigation if a bank can demonstrate that a customer’s financial position is rapidly deteriorating and it is anxious to keep further delay to a minimum.
+To deal with this, we will give these investigations all reasonable priority.
+We will usually agree to a bank’s request to fast-track an investigation if a bank can demonstrate a customer’s financial position is rapidly deteriorating and it is anxious further delay be kept to a minimum.